-Investing in UC's research enterprise helps stimulate the state economy not only through the application of new patents, but also through the formation of new jobs, companies, and industries.
-An important aspect of the University of California's public service mission is to ensure that results of its research are used for public benefit.
-This transfer of knowledge into technology is accomplished in many ways: through educating students, publishing results of research, and ensuring that inventions of its researchers are developed into useful products for public use.
-For the past 20 years, UC has led the nation in obtaining patents; as of June 30, 2012, UC disclosed 1,638 new inventions (Display VII-1), the largest number among universities in the United States.
-In addition, UC's faculty and graduates are responsible for 11,020 active inventions, an increase of
+Investing in UC's research enterprise helps stimulate the state economy through applying new patented technologies and creating new jobs, companies, and industries.
+An important aspect of UC's public service mission is to ensure that results of its research are used for public benefit.
+This transfer of knowledge into technology is accomplished in many ways: through educating students, publishing research results, and ensuring that UC inventions are developed into useful products for public use.
+For the past 20 years, UC has led the nation in obtaining patents; as of June 30, 2013, UC disclosed 1,727 new inventions (includes Lawrence Berkeley Laboratory inventions), the largest number among universities in the United States.
+In addition, UC's faculty and graduates are responsible for 11,556 active inventions, an increase of 4.9% over 2012-13 levels.
+A portion of these inventions are patented and licensed to companies to develop products that enhance the lives of Californians.